Christmas in Trinidad and Tobago: A Celebration of Culture and Tradition

 Boxing Day and Ole Year’s Night

 While many around the world celebrate New Year's Eve, in Trinidad and Tobago, we call it Ole Year’s Night - a time to reflect on the year past and usher in the New Year with midnight church services or celebratory gatherings.
-Boxing Day, on the other hand, is a day for relaxation, extended family visits, or beach outings.
+Boxing Day, on the other hand, is a day for relaxation, extended family visits, beach outings or simply enjoying leftovers.

 Comments